testxio/testx-google-spreadsheet-runner/README.md

     runner = require 'testx-google-spreadsheet-runner'

-Then, create a normal Jasmine test:
+Then, create a normal Jasmine test and pass the id of the spreadsheet to the runner:

     describe 'Google search', ->
       it 'should display relevant results', ->